 Riverdale Park, Toronto

-The park has a soccer field, an ice rink, running track, tennis courts, two baseball diamonds, three playing fields and a swimming pool on the east side, and a field house with restrooms and two sports fields on the west side.
-The eastern slope of the park was used as a landfill in the 1920s but was later planted with trees which were a part of the event hosted by Task Forca to Bring Back the Don.
-Crossing the Don Valley Parkway is a footbridge connecting the two sides of the valley and a north-south bicycle trail following the river.
-In 1790s, this bridge provided access to Eli Playter’s mill and property.
-Elizabeth Simcoe depicted this bridge in her watercolor painting called "Playter’s Bridge near York".
+The park offers various amenities, including a soccer field, an ice rink, a running track, tennis courts, two baseball diamonds, three playing fields, and a swimming pool on the eastern side.
+On the western side, there is a field house with restrooms and two sports fields.
+The eastern slope of the park was utilized as a landfill during the 1920s but was later transformed with the planting of trees, as part of an event organized by Task Force to Bring Back the Don.
+To connect the two sides of the valley, a footbridge spans the Don Valley Parkway, alongside a north-south bicycle trail that follows the river.
+The artist Elizabeth Simcoe depicted this bridge in her watercolor painting "Playter's Bridge Near York."

 Riverdale Park on Map